-Section 9.1 introduces a new VMX feature necessary for proper virtualization of FRED event delivery.
-Section 9.2 details additions to the VMCS to support FRED transitions.
-Section 9.3 describes the operation of FRED transitions in VMX non-root operation.
-Section 9.4 and Section 9.5 discuss interactions with VM entries and VM exits, respectively.
+Section 9.1 explains the renaming of certain existing fields in the VMCS.
+Section 9.2 introduces a new VMX feature necessary for proper virtualization of FRED event delivery.
+Section 9.3 details additions to the VMCS to support FRED transitions.
+Section 9.4 describes the operation of FRED transitions in VMX non-root operation.
+Section 9.5 and Section 9.6 discuss interactions with VM entries and VM exits, respectively.